phenotypic.abc_.PrefabPipeline#

 This method modifies the object state by calling dispose_widgets().
 Any active widgets will be detached from the object.

-This class represents a processing and measurement abc_ for Image operations and feature extraction.
+This class represents a processing and measurement interface for Image operations and feature extraction.
 It initializes operational and measurement queues based on the provided dictionaries.

 Parameters: